 Continuing with the above example, you might choose to fight brand erosion by establishing other communications channels — such as emails that provide insights from usage data or educational content about how to use more advanced and differentiating features — with the users utilizing your smart home product.
 If you’re interested in the design of connected devices — the “things” that make up the IoT — visit our Connected Device Development webpage.

 With an overall architecture in place, we begin the development process.
 This essential stage involves assembling the hardware and software components according to engineering designs, models or renderings.
 During this stage of the process, you will have access to incremental builds so that your stakeholders can evaluate if the system is meeting customer needs or whether some tweaks are needed.
 At Cardinal Peak, we typically develop products using two-week sprints.
-For more on what to expect when working with Cardinal Peak, check out our “Project Execution” blog post.
+For more on what to expect when working with Cardinal Peak, check out our blog post on the process of executing a product development project.

 Utilizing an IoT platform-as-a-service provider can save development costs, shorten your time to market and help with DevOps after launch, but it’s vital to determine if you can realize your long-term vision within the confines of a one-size-fits-all platform.
 We have worked with several of these platforms and can assist in your decision-making process.